Can A New Google AI Really Detect Breast Cancer Faster Than A Doctor?

 “This is one of those transformational discoveries you have in your hand, which could disrupt the way we deliver screening in terms of improving accuracy and productivity,” Ara Darzi, one of the study’s authors and the director of the Cancer Research UK Imperial Center, told CNN.

-About one in eight women in the U.S. will develop breast cancer at some point during their lives.
-In October 2019, the American Cancer Society released a study showing who breast cancer impacts the most.
-It also covered what’s going on with death rates.
-That study found that breast cancer is now the leading cause of cancer death for Black women in six states.
-Generally, deaths from breast cancer have been on the decline since 1989, but the researchers noticed that decline has slowed since 2011.
+About one in eight women in Canada will develop breast cancer at some point in their lives.
+In 2019, the Canadian Cancer Society estimated that on average 75 Canadian women were diagnosed with breast cancer everyday while 14 Canadian women died from breast cancer daily.
+Generally, deaths from breast cancer have been on the decline since the early 1990s, but the research suggests that the rate has fluctuated since.

 “It’s slowing slightly,” Carol DeSantis, lead author of the report, told Refinery29.
 “It was surprising.
 This is the first time we’ve noted that happening.”